Want to know how much to feed a Blue Heeler puppy? We’ve got you covered!

 Raw food diets for dogs are gaining popularity.
 It is a good option as long as you know the benefits and risks of selecting this diet for a Blue Heeler puppy.

-Well, high-energy Blue Heeler puppies will burn calories quickly.
+High-energy Blue Heeler puppies will burn calories quickly.
 They need roughly twice as many calories per pound of their own weight as an adult dog.

 This fuels their games and their growth!